remogatto/goandroid/README.md

 ### Set up ###

-This guide assumes you're running linux and have an android device connected through USB.
+This guide is tested on linux/amd64 and assumes you have an android device connected through USB and that you meet the requirements for [building Go from source](http://golang.org/doc/install/source).

-1. Make sure [mercurial](http://mercurial.selenic.com/) is installed
-2. Download and install the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) at least version r8e.
+1. Download and install the [NDK](http://developer.android.com/tools/sdk/ndk/index.html) at least version r8e.
 These instructions assumes the NDK is installed in `$NDK`.
-3. Create a standalone NDK toolchain (as described in $NDK/docs/STANDALONE-TOOLCHAIN.html):
+2. Create a standalone NDK toolchain (as described in $NDK/docs/STANDALONE-TOOLCHAIN.html):

 	`$NDK/build/tools/make-standalone-toolchain.sh --platform=android-9 --install-dir=ndk-toolchain`